 Although the process for configuring SAML authentication for VMware Identity Manager has not changed, one additional step has been added for True SSO.
-You must configure VMware Identity Manager so that password pop-ups are suppressed.
+You must configure VMware Identity Manager so that True SSO is enabled.

 Note If your deployment includes more than one Connection Server instance, you must associate the SAML authenticator with each instance.